Our guide took us the most beautiful places on the Skarvheimen traverse

 Nordic Ski Touring

-A Nordic ski touring trip in the Skarvheimen offers a wonderful introduction to travelling from hut-to-hut.
+A Nordic off-track ski touring trip in the Skarvheimen offers a wonderful introduction to travelling from hut-to-hut.
 Eastern Norway meets western Norway at Skarvheimen in a beautiful mountain landscape of rolling hills, plateaux, and wide valleys scattered with frozen lakes and rocky crags.
 This is the perfect terrain for 'off-track' ski touring.
 When asking a Norwegian why they were holidaying in Skarvheimen they replied "Because it is one of the most beautiful mountain areas of Norway".

 When you step off the train at Finse, the highest railway station in Norway, you will feel as though you have been plunged into a world of snow and ice!
 Above this tiny hamlet is the impressive mass of the Hardanger icecap which adds to the sense of Arctic wildness and wide open spaces.
 Our route takes us from Finse to Breistolen, a lonely mountain hotel on the road between Gol and Laerdal.